uviclibraries/rstudio/tidyverse-data.md

   want the select to work on the `start_with()` parameter.
 That is, they are working simulteanously, and therefore, a pipe won't work.

-  - notes that you’re selecting all columns that start with a specific name, rather than one column that is exactly equal to or not equal to a specific value
+  - note that you’re selecting all columns that start with a specific name, rather than one column that is exactly equal to or not equal to a specific value